bacnet-stack/bacnet-stack/README.md

 About this Project
 ------------------

-This BACnet library provides a BACnet application layer, network layer and media access (MAC) layer communications services for an embedded system.
+This BACnet protocol stack library provides a BACnet application layer, network layer and media access (MAC) layer communications services.
+It is an open source, royalty-free library for an embedded system, Windows, Linux, or other operating system.

-BACnet - A Data Communication Protocol for Building Automation and Control Networks - see bacnet.org.
+BACnet - A Data Communication Protocol for Building Automation and Control Networks - see [bacnet.org](bacnet.org).
 BACnet is a standard data communication protocol for Building Automation and Control Networks.
 BACnet is an open protocol, which means anyone can contribute to the standard, and anyone may use it.
-The only caveat is that the BACnet standard document itself is copyrighted by ASHRAE, and they sell the document to help defray costs of developing and maintaining the standard (just like IEEE or ANSI or ISO).
+The only caveat is that the BACnet standard document itself is copyrighted by ASHRAE, and they sell the document to help defray costs of developing and maintaining the standard (similar to IEEE or ANSI or ISO).

 For software developers, the BACnet protocol is a standard way to send and receive messages containing data that are understood by other BACnet